Degrees and Certifications:

 Through collaboration with the Saint Paul Indian Education Program, we offer additional support for American Indian students, including attendance and grade monitoring, college and career exploration, tutoring, and Support class.

 Here at AIMS we have the first Indigenous specific AVID class in the whole country!
+We've now expanded to Harding High School!
 What makes it different?
 Check this out AIMS Indigenous AVID

 U.S. Dakota War of 1862 http://www.usdakotawar.org